 Following doctor’s orders

-Terry Kloss, an insurance agent for True Blue Life Insurance, said carriers typically want to know how compliant applicants are with their doctor’s treatment instructions.
-He noted that he never has seen an applicant turned down for a life policy when the client is working closely with his or her doctor to combat the disease.
+In general, carriers typically want to know how compliant applicants are with their doctor’s treatment instructions.
+Applicant’s are rarely turned down for a life policy when the client is working closely with his or her doctor to combat the disease.

 Sleep apnea often is discovered by doctors when patients complain of fatigue or snoring, said Jason Cozzetti, an agent for True Blue Life Insurance in Washington state.

 “When they go in for physicals, the doctor asks, ‘How are you sleeping?
 Do you snore at night?'”
 Cozzetti said.
 “That can trigger a sleep apnea notation in your medical record.
 The doctor may recommend a sleep study.
 If you don’t do the study and you apply for life insurance, most companies will delay or postpone you.”

 Getting lower rates

 Doctors frequently prescribe continuous positive airway pressure (CPAP) machines for sleep apnea patients.
 If you have sleep apnea and wear one of these while sleeping, it supplies steady air pressure to prevent the airway from closing.
 This can make you more insurable and if you remain compliant, you may qualify for a preferred health rating with many company.

 Simplified underwriting allows you to buy life insurance without having to see a doctor or take a medical exam.
 Many people find this to be convenient, but individuals with sleep apnea can often find lower premiums if they buy a policy that requires a medical exam, which gives insurers greater assurance that you’re a good life insurance risk.

 Life insurance generally costs more as people age.
 Brian Ashe, president of Brian Ashe & Associates, LTD and a board member of Life Happens, a nonprofit organization that educates the public about life insurance issues, said sleep apnea can progress over time, making it more difficult for the elderly to obtain policies.